 Of all the popular forms of yoga today, Kundalini might be one of the least-understood.
-With its chanting and talk about chakras, the practice may seem somewhat different or odd to yoga newbies.
+Especially when it comes to Kundalini yoga for beginners.
+With its chanting and talk about chakras, the practice may seem somewhat different or odd to yoga beginners.

 But people have actually been practicing Kundalini yoga for thousands of years.
 This unique brand of yoga was introduced to the U.S. in the ’60s by Yogi Bhajan.
 Since then, it continues to grow more popular.

 If you want to expand your horizons and perhaps grow spiritually and physically, you may want to consider giving Kundalini a shot.
+What is Kundalini like?
+What is the definition of Kundalini?
 Read on to discover if this practice might make sense for you.

-Kundalini got its name from the form of energy said to be located at the base of the spine in Dharma teaching.
+What is the definition of “kundalini?”
+It’s a Sanskrit term meaning “coiled one.”
+Kundalini got its name from the coiled form of energy said to be located at the base of the spine in Dharma teaching.
 The goal of practicing Kundalini is to release this normally-dormant energy.

 Practitioners of Kundalini believe that the body contains seven energy centers (chakras) in the body that have deep spiritual meaning.
 The study of chakras is more complicated than we can get into here, but the basic idea is that Kundalini is meant to remove any energy blocks between them.